 Who doesn’t want a guaranteed income stream to gather the litter of your crushed retirement plans?
 But, some annuities offer financial safety.
-Stan Haithcock, renowned as Stan The Annuity Man states, “Saying you hate annuities is like saying you hate all restaurants.”
-So, let’s dive in to learn a few important things about annuities.
+Let’s dive in to learn a few important things about annuities.

 What Is An Annuity?

 “Annuities can produce an income stream you can’t outlive.”